HarshPrajapati2003/ldce_placementcell/README.md

 Welcome to the Campus Placement Management System!
 This project aims to streamline and automate the campus placement process at L. D. College Of Engineering, making it efficient, less time-consuming, and reducing manual work.

+# 🌐 Demo

+Check out the live demo of the project [click here](https://ldce-placementcell.onrender.com/).

 ## 🛠️ Tech Stack
 - **Frontend:** React.js
 - **Backend:** Node.js, Express.js